-Sinking Fund Sinking Fund Required Earnings mean the investment earnings of the Sinking Required Earnings Fund needed for the Sinking Fund contributions to continue to grow to a value more Funds for a particular Outcome as set out in the Investment Plan for a Participating Municipality.
+Sinking Fund Required Earnings Sinking Fund Required Earnings mean the investment earnings of the Sinking Fund needed for the Sinking Fund contributions to continue to grow to a value sufficient to repay the principal at maturity for each issue of Sinking Fund more Funds for a particular Outcome as set out in the Investment Plan for a Participating Municipality.
 This term can also mean the original percentage weight of one or more Asset Allocations for a particular Outcome.